Applications for January 26,2015 classes are OPEN until December 19th, 2014.

 Applications for January 2015 classes are closed.
 Please feel free to submit and application for consideration in the September 2015 or January 2016 classes.
 We will be contacting you via email mid summer to discuss you application.

 This is a 20 week online certification program.
 The student commits to 15 hours per week for successful completion of the course.
 The apprenticeship program runs concurrently with the certification program.
 The student is required to complete a meaningful use project for the apprenticeship program and logging a minimum 50 - 90 hours to successfully complete the project.
 The site for this project is usually at the students place of employment or at a rural facility closest to their home to eliminate travel.
 Each class syllabus is located under the course description tab on this page and is hyper linked to the course title.
 The certification testing is included in the program.
 The student selects a date, time and site of their choosing for the test.
 A $500 commitment fee is due to Ivy Tech at the time of class registration.
 All other costs are provided by the IRHITEN under this grant funded opportunity.

 Cindy Large, RN, BSN

 812-478-3919 ext.
 229

-This program is funded by the US Department of Health and Human Services (HRSA), Office of Rural Health Policy (ORHP), Rural Health Infomrmation Technology Workforce Program, by a grant awarded to the Indiana RUral Health Association (IRHA) in the funding amount of $300,000 annual for 3 years, under grant number R01RH26271.
+This program is funded by the US Department of Health and Human Services (HRSA), Office of Rural Health Policy (ORHP), Rural Health Information Technology Workforce Program, by a grant awarded to the Indiana Rural Health Association (IRHA) in the funding amount of $300,000 annual for 3 years, under grant number R01RH26271.